gateway-fm/validator-kb/reference/nodes.md

 ## Nodes Health

-To serve as a validator, both CL and EL needs to be up to date with the network.
+To serve as a validator, both CL and EL need to be up to date with the network.
 There are a couple of techniques of how to check that.

 All this healthchecks data should lead to a [monitoring tool](monitoring.md) of your choice.